fletchjp/MicropythonCodes/README.md

 I have now been able to make use of the HAT with code written in Micropython.
 I am using Micropython for CBUS written by Duncan Greenwood.

+## keypad examples

+Examples with a 4 by 4 keypad attached to the Raspberry Pi Pico.

 ## uasyncio examples

 These are examples of how to use uasyncio to control different tasks.